MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

  **TRUE** if a dialog resource is executed; otherwise **FALSE**.

 ### Remarks
  `ExecuteDlgInit` will use resources bound to the executing module, or resources from other sources.
 To accomplish this, `ExecuteDlgInit` finds a resource handle by calling `AfxFindResourceHandle`.
 If your MFC application does not use the shared DLL (MFCx0[U][D].DLL), **AfxFindResourceHandle** calls [AfxGetResourceHandle](application-information-and-management.md#afxgetresourcehandle), which returns the current resource handle for the executable.
-If your MFC application that uses MFCx0[U][D].DLL, `AfxFindResourceHandle` traverses the **CDynLinkLibrary** object list of shared and extension DLLs looking for the correct resource handle.
+If your MFC application that uses MFCx0[U][D].DLL, `AfxFindResourceHandle` traverses the **CDynLinkLibrary** object list of shared and MFC extension DLLs looking for the correct resource handle.

 ##  <a name="filtertooltipmessage"></a>  CWnd::FilterToolTipMessage
  Called by the framework to display tool tip messages.